writethedocs/www/docs/news/cfp-ticket-prices.md

 sponsorships goes towards improving the conference.
 We believe that everyone who cares about this topic has a place at our event.

-We have previously relied on sponsors to cover a large cost of the event, but that has increased stress for the organizers a lot.
-This year we are raising ticket prices so that the ticket cost covers the baseline cost of the event (venue, food, wifi, shirts).
-Sponsorship money will then be used to make the conference even better.
+This year, our ticket prices will ensure that the absolute cost of the conference is covered, with revenue from sponsorships used to extend the conference and make it substantially more awesome.

 If you can't afford these prices and still wish to attend, please email us at [conf@writethedocs.org](mailto:conf@writethedocs.org) and we can